 As a member of both the Writers Guild of America and the Writers Guild of Canada, Frederick has written feature screenplays for Steven Spielberg’s Amblin Entertainment, Kathleen Kennedy, Robert DeNiro’s Tribeca Films, Tri-Star Pictures, Universal Studios, Peace Arch Films, Reader’s Digest Family Films, Alan Landsburg Productions, Anchor Bay Films, ABC Television, Columbia Pictures Television, Bogner Entertainment, Martin Elfand, Dino De Laurentiis Productions and Twentieth Century Fox.

 Frederick’s produced feature film credits include the family action-drama Ace of Hearts starring Dean Cain (Twentieth Century Fox – 2008).
 Ace of Hearts was recently honored as one of the Top Ten most notable releases by FoxFaith.
 Frederick also wrote the original screenplay for the family comedy Soccer Mom, starring Missi Pyle (Anchor Bay Films – 2008).
 Ace of Hearts and Soccer Mom both won Dove Awards as well as KIDS First!
 ‘Best’ Awards.
 Both motion pictures began as original screenplays written on spec.
 Frederick's most recent original feature screenplays are the suspense-thriller Home Fires Burning and a comedy-thriller called Killer’s Workshop.
-Currently he is associate producing the suspense-thriller Wired Shut, now filming in Vancouver, and writing a romantic drama/comedy called Twice Upon a Time.
+Currently he is writing a romantic fantasy called Twice Upon a Time and associate producing the suspense-thriller Wired Shut, recently acquired by MPX for distribution in 2022.

 University of Iowa, The Iowa Writers’ Workshop: M.F.A., Creative Writing